lifeiscontent/realworld/api/docs/feature-development/model.md

 ## Creating a Model

-We'll be creating the first Model in this App, the Article.
+We'll be creating the first Model in this App: an Article.

 ### Table schema